AdamT20054/DJSCaptcha/.github/pull_request_template.md

 # Description

 Please include a summary of the changes and the related issue (if any).
 Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+List any dependencies and their minimum and tested versions that are required for this change.
 <br/>
 <br/>